 Your sales and profitability are not in line with your projections and goals.
 You’ve tried company-wide cost cutting and streamlined work processes.
 Departments have participated in continuous improvement discussions and plans.
 But, your expenses continue to mount.
 Your expenses are out-of-line with the current needs of your business.

 If you have employees with whom you have a contract, you can only implement these cost reduction measures by renegotiating the contract.
 This is also true when employees are represented by a union.

 You'll also want to be sure to keep a record of everything.
-The business justification for a workforce reduction, should a workforce reduction become necessary, should be documented.
+The business justification for a workforce reduction, if a workforce reduction become necessary, should be documented.
 This means that an employer can provide evidence that alternatives to layoffs were considered or tried.